What is an Insurance Backed Guarantee?

 Stand out from the competition with the CPA – Insurance backed guarantee providers

-The Consumer Protection Association helps installers, builders and contractors by ensuring they have all the information and support they need to forge successful business relationships with their customers, providing insurance and deposit protection schemes for a range of trade industries, including double glazing and fenestration insurance, as well as IBGs for general installers and tradesmen.
+The Consumer Protection Association helps installers, builders and contractors.
+We ensure they have all the information and support they need to forge successful business relationships with their customers.
+We provide insurance and deposit protection schemes for a range of trade industries, including double glazing and fenestration insurance, as well as IBGs for general installers and tradesmen.

 With more than 21 years’ providing Insurance Backed Guarantees to trade customers, we know financial protection legislation inside out.
 Plus, consumers recognise the value of choosing tradesmen validated and vetted by the CPA.